EvenLegion/Helix/apps/arbiter/docs/rank-sync.md

 ## Nickname rules
 - Base name: uses the user’s `preferredName` from the database.
 If not set, it falls back to the current nickname/display name and backfills `preferredName` once.
 - Division prefix: taken from the division’s `nicknamePrefix`; duplicates are removed if already present.
-- Track symbols by level milestones:
+ - Track symbols by level milestones (only when rank is shown):
   - 20: ◇   30: ⬖   40: ◆
-  - Exact 20/30/40 show only the symbol (no circled digit).
-  - 1–19: a circled number (①..⑲) is appended.
+ - Circled numbers: for any level ≥ 1 (when rank is shown), a circled number is appended using Unicode:
-  - 21–29 and 31–39: the last digit is rendered as a circled number and appended.
+  - 1–19: ①..⑲
+  - 20: ⑳
+  - 21–35: ㉑ ㉒ ㉓ ㉔ ㉕ ㉖ ㉗ ㉘ ㉙ ㉚ ㉛ ㉜ ㉝ ㉞ ㉟
+  - 36–50: ㊱ ㊲ ㊳ ㊴ ㊵ ㊶ ㊷ ㊸ ㊹ ㊺ ㊻ ㊼ ㊽ ㊾ ㊿
+ - Note: We now always show the circled suffix when rank is shown, including at 20/30/40 (they’ll get both the track symbol in the prefix area and the circled number at the end).
+- When the selected division has `showRank = false` and `kind = 'staff'`, only the division prefix is maintained (no track symbols or circled suffix).
+Other hidden divisions are skipped.
 - Normalization avoids stacking symbols or repeating the prefix.
 - Max nickname length is 32 characters; output is truncated if necessary.

 ### Nickname source precedence
 - Division selection precedence:
-  1) Existing DivisionMembership that has `showRank = true`.
+  1) Existing DivisionMembership that has `showRank = true` (combat/visible).
+  2) Existing DivisionMembership where `division.kind = 'staff'` (prefix-only).
-  2) Parse from the user’s existing nickname in the database, then guild nickname/display.
+  3) Parse from the user’s existing nickname in the database, then guild nickname/display.
-  3) Fallback to LGN (Logistics) if nothing else matches.
+  4) Fallback to LGN (Logistics) if nothing else matches.

 - Base name (preferredName) precedence:
   1) `preferredName` if present.